nicklockwood/ShapeScript/docs/mac/getting-started.md

 detail 32
 ```

 This controls the level of detail used for shapes in the file.
-ShapeScript models are made out of triangles, so it is not possible for curved edges to be represented exactly.
-When you define a sphere or other curved shape, the `detail` value is used to decide how many triangles will be used.
+ShapeScript models are made out of flat polygons, so it is not possible for curved edges to be represented exactly.
+When you define a sphere or other curved shape, the `detail` value is used to decide how many polygons will be used.

 Next we have the following: